immanuelhume/rc4laundry/README.md

 ## Tests

-The tests are written in Go.
+Tests on the database are written in Go.
 This will run the tests locally.

 ```
 cd tests